Our Verdict

 What Other Pizza Ovens Should You Consider?

-The excellent performance of the Karu 12, even in its standard wood-burning form, translates to a higher price tag than other similar options.
-Although the gas burner is an accessory purchase, it is more than worth the additional cost to unlock the full potential of this fantastic pizza oven.
-If the price seems a bit steep, you may want to look at the BakerStone Original.
-Although it is a bit bulky and does not have the option for wood fire heat like the Karu 12, it still performs on par with top competitors and is much more affordable.
+The Karu 12 offers excellent performance, even in its standard wood-burning form.
+The base price is quite reasonable and although the gas burner is an extra accessory purchase, it is more than worth the additional cost to unlock the full potential of this fantastic pizza oven.
+If you're able to step up your budget even more, the Ooni Karu 12G improves on the base model in some notably substantial ways.
+If you'd rather not deal with wood-firing and are happy sticking to only gas cooking, the BakerStone Original is a great option at a very reasonable price point.
+Although it is a bit bulky and does not have the option for wood fire heat like the Karu 12, it still performs on par with top competitors.
 The NerdChef 3/8" Steel Stone is another product that we consider a great value with above-average performance.
-It is used in conjunction with a standard oven and is good for households with an overabundance of appliances.
+It is used in conjunction with a standard oven and is good for households with limited space.